 Any denials of coverage or non-payment for services by IPA will be addressed on the Explanation of Payment (EOP) or Remittance Advice (RA).
 An adjustment/denial code will be listed per each billed line if applicable.
 An explanation of all applicable adjustment codes per claim will be listed below that claim on the EOP/RA.
 Per your contract, the patient may or may not be billed for services denied by IPA.
 The patient may not be billed for a covered service when the provider has not followed the IPA's procedures.
-In some instances, providing the needed information may reverse the denial (i.e. referral form with a copy of the EOP/RA, authorization number, etc.).
+In some instances, providing the needed information may reverse the denial (i.e. authorization number, etc.).
 When no benefits are available for the patient, or the services are not covered, the EOP/RA will alert you to this and you may bill the patient.